Arborator/arborator-documentation/projectConfig.md

 ## Create a new project

-Arborator-Grew provides new ways to collectively create, update, maintain and curate syntax treebanks and semantic graph banks.
+Arborator-Grew provides new ways to collectively create, update, maintain and curate syntactic treebanks.
 Arborator-Grew makes it easy to create new project and work with collaborators.

 You have the possibility to create `Private` project to work on individually or with invited collaborators.
 Besides that, you can publish the project and make it `Visible` for everyone to see and download or set it as an `Open` project so everyone can collaborate.